kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

                   Specifies whether receive hashing offload should be enabled

        -p --identify
               Initiates adapter-specific action intended to enable an operator to easily identify the adapter by sight.
-Typically this involves blinking one or more LEDs on the specific network port.
+Typically this involves blinking one or more LEDs on the specific net‐ work port.

            [ N]   Length of time to perform phys-id, in seconds.